 I generally do this during the Uediâ.
 Wine is a good “go to”.
 I normally use cider, most alcohols work with most Dêwoi.
 With a few exceptions.
 Don’t give mead to Eponâ, she provides mead, so, it’s kind of pointless.
 Same with Rosmertâ.
 Wine is probably not the best for Sucellus or Nantosuelta, and I don’t believe in giving beer to Lugus because it is he who wins the grain harvest, but as far as I know, I’m the only one with that opinion.
 I generally don’t offer beer anyway, as I’ve never got any complaints about cider.

 However, beer is fine, but if you can afford it, get a decent beer.
 Unless you’re broke (in that case, totally understandable), you can do better than cheap beer.
 If you’re not of the age to get alcohol where you live, whole milk is fine.
 Offering skim milk unless it’s all you’ve got should be blasphemy if it isn’t already.
-I’m of the mind that apple, pear, or grape juice is okay, but some may disagree with that.
+I’m of the mind that apple, pear, or grape juice is okay.
 I’ve had no issues when offering apple juice when I didn’t have alcohol.
 Your mileage may vary.

 Bread is generally a good choice.
 I hear of many folks in different traditions shaping loaves out of sacrificial animals.
 That’s a great idea.
 Though I’m sure that the Gods can tell the difference between an animal and your skillfully crafted loaf, They may well appreciate the effort.
 So far, plain old bread hasn’t hurt me any.
 Get some decent bread if you can, though.
 Better yet, make it from scratch if you can.